 You will certainly be tested on your DNA knowledge on the MCAT.
-As one of the most fundamental elements of biology, and MCAT biology section, this concept must certainly be present in your MCAT test prep.
+As one of the most fundamental elements of biology, and MCAT biology section, this concept must certainly be present in your MCAT prep.
 Before you even jump into MCAT practice passages and questions, learn everything you need to know about DNA for your MCAT exam in our article.

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Listen to the blog!